csalvador58/uw-jscript310b-final-project-my-pantry/README.md

 ## Recap

 This project was created for a Javascript course at [University of Washington - PCE](https://www.pce.uw.edu/).
 The intended requirements for the project was strictly HTML, CSS, and JS.
-My plan for this project is to continue iterating on design as I continue through my Full-Stack program.
+My plan for this project is to continue iterating on the design as I continue through my Full-Stack program.
 I love to cook and at times found myself needing a better way to track my pantry.
 Continue to follow my GitHub to see future versions of the app.

 Some highlights in this project:
 - Made use of JS classes for ingredients and recipes